Society

 Lost-Time Injuries Frequency Rate/Lost Work Day Rate

-Sysmex promotes occupational health and safety management in accordance with its Regulations on Safety and Health, which were formulated under the responsibility of members of the Management Board, a senior executive officer, and a senior managing director.
-A Central Health and Safety Committee* was established for Group companies in Japan.
-The committee formulates policies and targets to reinforce and enhance Group companies’ occupational health and safety systems.
-In addition, we keep watch over the safety management status of each office and consider any measures for improvement.
-We will further enhance the roles of industrial physicians and nurses and work in locations close to employees to proactively carry out health promotion, disease prevention, and health education activities.
+Sysmex has established a Central Health and Safety Committee* for Group companies in Japan.
+The committee formulates policies and targets to reinforce and enhance occupational health and safety and health management promotion structure.
+In addition, we work together with the labor union to assess the safety management status of each office and consider any measures for improvement.
+We have enhanced the roles of industrial physicians, nurses, and psychologists, and are proactively carrying out health promotion, disease prevention, and health education activities in locations close to employees.
 We have also set targets for lost-time injury frequency rates and lost workday rates as sustainability targets.
 We report on the status of these initiatives to the Managing Board semiannually.

-• The Central Health and Safety Committee consists of members, including the HR & General Affairs divisions, chairpersons of the Health and Safety Committees of various business offices, persons recommended by the Sysmex Union, and industrial physicians and health nurses.
+• The Central Health and Safety Committee consists of members, including the HR & General Affairs divisions, chairpersons of the Health and Safety Committees of various business offices and Group companies in Japan, persons recommended by the Sysmex Union, and industrial physicians and health nurses.

 Initiatives for Occupational Health and Safety